istio/istio.io/content/en/docs/ambient/install/platform-prerequisites/index.md

 #### Namespace restrictions

 On GKE, any pods with the [system-node-critical](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) `priorityClassName` can only be installed in namespaces that have a [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) defined.
+The Istio CNI node agent and `ztunnel` both require the `node-critical` class.

 By default in GKE, only `kube-system` has a defined ResourceQuota for the `node-critical` class.
+Installing Istio with the `ambient` profile creates a ResourceQuota in the `istio-system` namespace.

+To install Istio in any other namespace, you must manually create a ResourceQuota:

 {{< text syntax=yaml >}}